 It is important to note that an executor’s action must cause serious harm to the estate to warrant removal.

 Once you file a petition challenging the executor and requesting their removal, the court will set a hearing date.
-Prior to the hearing date, there will be period of time for discovery, to gather the necessary evidence to prove the claim.
+Prior to the hearing date, there will be a period of time for discovery to gather the necessary evidence to prove the claim.

 The court may also order meditation during this time.
 If mediation is unsuccessful, then at the hearing, each side will have the opportunity to present their side of the story, and you will be able to request that the court grant the requests made in your petition.